-Satisfactory (S) Awarded to a student who has demonstrated that they are competent to specified standard against each of the competent to specified standard against each of the elements being assessed.
+Satisfactory (S) Awarded to a student who has demonstrated that they are competent to the specified standard against each of the elements being assessed.
 Not Yet Satisfactory (NYS) Relates to an assessment outcome when a student has failed to demonstrate that they are competent to the specified standard against each of the elements being assessed.
 Competent (C) Awarded to a student who has achieved all the elements specified for a unit of competency to the specified standard.
 Not Yet Competent (NYC) Relates to an outcome when a student has failed to achieve all the elements specified for a unit of competency to the specified standard.
 Credit Transfer (CT) Relates to the credit received by a student for a unit of competency through recognition of formal learning.
 Recognition of Prior Learning (RPL) Relates to the credit received by a student for a unit of competency through recognition of formal/non-formal/informal learning.

-17. Students with Special Needs-Reasonable adjustment
+16. Students with Special Needs - Reasonable adjustment

-- 18.1 Every student will have access to fair and open assessment.
-Students with special needs will, where possible, be offered the same opportunities as any other student. - 18.2 As special needs extend to more than identified physical or learning difficulties, assessors will require to consider a variety of measures to ensure fairness when dealing with students with special needs.
-For example, students with needs such as low literacy, lack of confidence, mature aged students and students from culturally and linguistically diverse backgrounds may be offered additional time to complete examinations and assessment tasks and will be offered additional academic and personal support. - 18.3 Assessors will take special needs into consideration when assessing.
+- 16.1 Every student will have access to fair and open assessment.
+Students with special needs will, where possible, be offered the same opportunities as any other student. - 16.2 As special needs extend to more than identified physical or learning difficulties, assessors will require to consider a variety of measures to ensure fairness when dealing with students with special needs.
+For example, students with needs such as low literacy, lack of confidence, mature aged students and students from culturally and linguistically diverse backgrounds may be offered additional time to complete examinations and assessment tasks and will be offered additional academic and personal support. - 16.3 Assessors will take special needs into consideration when assessing.
 Depending on any specification given in the standards/training and assessment strategies, the assessor may be able to accept alternative evidence from a candidate with special needs.
-Each training and assessment strategy will have allowable reasonable adjustment processes identified for the assessor. - 18.4 If there is uncertainty, the assessor will call on other assessors or a verifier for assistance and guidance, as required.
+Each training and assessment strategy will have allowable reasonable adjustment processes identified for the assessor. - 16.4 If there is uncertainty, the assessor will call on other assessors or a verifier for assistance and guidance, as required.
 In such a case, the situation and processes implemented will be fully documented, with appropriate feedback being provided to the student at all stages.

-18. Feedback
+17. Feedback

-19.1 Comments on assessment performance will be noted in the assessment instruments and stored electronically.
+17.1 Comments on assessment performance will be noted in the assessment tools and stored electronically.
 Feedback on assessment will be returned to the students within two weeks after the submission deadline.
-Where students are assessed as 'not satisfactory', they will be provided with additional feedback on their assessment outcome to assist in achieving the required performance standard upon reassessment.
+Where students are assessed as 'not satisfactory', they will be provided with additional feedback on their assessment outcome to assist in achieving the required performance standard on reassessment.

-19. Plagiarism, Collusion and Cheating
+18. Plagiarism, Collusion and Cheating

-- 20.1 Plagiarism, Collusion and Cheating is considered to as a serious offence.
-IHNA defines: - a.
-Plagiarism as taking someone's words, ideas or other materials and presenting them as your own work. - b.
-Collusion is an understanding or agreement between two or more people to intentionally cooperate and gain an unfair advantage in assessment.
-It include:
+- 18.1 Plagiarism, Collusion and Cheating is considered to as a serious offence.
+IHNA defines: - a) Plagiarism as taking someone's words, ideas or other materials and present them as students' own - b) Collusion as an understanding or agreement between two or more people to intentionally cooperate and gain an unfair advantage in assessment and may include: - a. unauthorised and unacknowledged joint authorship in an assessment task - b. unauthorised and unacknowledged copying or use of material prepared by another person for use in assessment - 18.2 Cheating as seeking to obtain an unfair advantage in an examination or test.

-- i.
-Unauthorised and unacknowledged joint authorship in an assessment task; - ii.
-Unauthorised and unacknowledged copying or use of material prepared by another person for use in assessment. - 20.2 Cheating is seeking to obtain an unfair advantage in an examination or test. - 20.3 Refer to Plagiarism, Collusion and Cheating Policy for further details and for information about associated disciplinary procedures.
+18.3 Refer to Plagiarism, Collusion and Cheating Policy for further details as well as associated disciplinary procedures.

-20. Reassessment and Learning Contracts
+19. Reassessment and Learning Contracts

-21.1 Students are provided with an opportunity for reassessment.
-Students will have to enter a Learning Contract if they do not satisfactorily complete the theory assessment and simulation assessment components.
-The procedure for entering into a Learning Contract is explained in the Assessment Procedure.
+19.1 Students are provided with an opportunity of reassessment.
+Similarly, students will have to enter a learning contract if they do not satisfactorily complete theory assessment and simulation assessment components.
+The procedure for this is explained in the Assessment Procedure.